 Entries in these categories are classified according to a detailed set of criteria which include, amongst many others, thematic areas (including all fields of media and communication policy), levels of policy-making and policy debate (from local to global), relation to particular policy processes and debates, detailed typologies of each category, geographic location, etc. The multitude of criteria and dimensions in each category allows the development of deep and detailed profiles, while cross-cutting dimensions and multiple member- and authorships relate the different categories to each other.
 The database thus moves beyond the mere gathering and listing of data to uncover webs of relations and interactions, trace the origins of decisions and the influence of various forces, and show the consequences of strategies and actions.

 Access to the content on this site is free and open.
-Through the menu on the right side of the front page, you can search all content, look for content in specific categories, or look for 'Sections' (specific thematic domains).
-Adding content is only possible if you have a user account.
+Through the menu on the right side of the front page, you can search all content (through either a simple keyword search or a detailed advanced search), look for content in specific categories (if you are looking, for example, for specific organisations, or laws, etc.), or explore the 'Sections' (specific thematic domains in which content is currently created).

-Content generation happens in a decentralised and bottom-up way.
-There is no central content creator.
-All entries for the database are created by research groups and individuals that wish to contribute to this resource and that are spread around the globe.
+Content creation happens in a decentralised and bottom-up way.
+There is no central content generator.
+All entries for the database are created by research groups and individuals that wish to contribute to this resource.
+The groups and individuals are located in different places around the globe.
+To create content and add data to the database, you need a user account.
+If you would like a user account, just contact us.